tsela/Moten-Dictionary/Settings/MDF.typ

 \nam Lexical function label
 \desc Used to encode the semantic networks of a language.
 For consistency, a Range Set should be maintained on the lexical function labels used.
 When formatted by MDF, these labels can be modified (and even translated) by MDF's Audience CC tables.
 \lng English
-\rngset Ant Cpart Gen Idiom Sim Spec Src Syn
+\rngset Ant Cpart Gen Idiom Nact Ninst Nug Sim Spec Src Syn
 \+fnt
 \Name Times New Roman
 \Size 11